 - html: An HTML report.
 See Stryker's own report for an example.

 - dashboard: Upload your mutation testing report to the Stryker dashboard.
 See the dashboard docs for more information.

 - event-recorder: Write all events to disk.
 Useful for debug purposes.

 A checker plugin can check a mutant before it is mutation tested.
 The check can fail or pass; when a check fails, the mutant is not mutation tested.

 - TypeScript (@stryker-mutator/typescript-checker): This checker will check each mutant for typescript compile errors.

 You can write your plugins for Stryker.
 Interested?
-Come and have a chat at our Slack.
+Have a look at our create a plugin guide.